pabloduran016/Spy4Cast/README.md

           Returns a Slise that has latitude and longitude as wide as possible.
             `Slise(-90, 90, -180, 180, month0, monthf, year0, yearf, sy)`

-    F: IntFlag enum used is plotting:
+    spy4cast.stypes.F: IntFlag enum used is plotting:
         SAVE_DATA
         SAVE_FIG
         SILENT_ERRORS